jrief/django-formset/README.md

 The form or the collections of forms then is wrapped by the provided [webcomponent](https://developer.mozilla.org/en-US/docs/Web/Web_Components) `<django-formset>`.
-The JavaScript (actually TypeScript) making up that webcomponent then handles the form validation, its submission, instantiation or removal of collection siblings, etc.
+The JavaScript part (actually TypeScript) making up that webcomponent then handles the form validation, its submission, instantiation or removal of collection siblings, etc.

-Some widgets described above also require JavaScript.
-The client side functionality then also is handled by that webcomponent.
-Widgets which require autocompletion use the same endpoint as that webcomponent istself.
+Some of the widgets described above (select with autocomplete, file upload) also require JavaScript code.
+The client side functionality of those widgets is also is handled by that webcomponent.
+Widgets which require autocompletion use the same endpoint as that webcomponent itself.
 So there is no need to add extra endpoints to the URL router.

 This finally means, that an enduser must _only_ import this single JavaScript file and wrap its single form or collection of forms into a single HTML element such as